-Summer is pavlova season.
+The pavlova is ubiquitous.
 Pav for festive feasting and long weekends and holiday gatherings.
-Big rounds of crisp white meringue with soft marshmellow-y centres and topped with lashings of fruit and cream.
+Big rounds of crisp white meringue with soft marshmallow-y centres and topped with lashings of fruit and cream.
 Little baby pavs.
 Layered pavs and rolled pavs, pavlova with a twist (hello Vietnamese iced coffee pavlova) and even frozen pavlova.

 But if you’ve ever had a meringue fail – a mixture that splits before it’s even in the oven, weepy meringue, a cracked shell – you’ll know the frustration of a far-from-perfect pav.

 So to make sure your pavlova season is a success, we’ve rounded up the know-how of two of Australia’s best-loved bakers, Anneka Manning and Donna Hay.
 Here are their top tips – plus some recipe twists (and an upside-down serving suggestion from Stephanie Alexander!) that will make your perfect pav a star at your holiday gathering.

 Summer is pavlova season.
 But there's no need to fear a mixture that splits before it’s even in the oven, weepy meringue or a cracked shell.
 Donna's here to help you achieve the ultimate pavlova.

 Fresh eggs have a thicker white, with tightly knit proteins – and that means lovely stable foam forms when you whisk the whites, says SBS Food’s Bakeproof columnist, Anneka Manning (you can read her excellent explanation of how whisking transforms egg whites into meringue foam in the “What’s actually happening” section of her detailed How to Make Meringue guide here).
 Older eggs will beat up into a foam more quickly, but the older the egg, the less stable that foam is, and there’s a chance the egg and sugar meringue mixture could split before baking.